-Scotland is a nation of Tea Drinkers and this can be served everywhere at most times of the day, usually in a pot when you decided how strong you prefer it.
+Tea can be served everywhere at most times of the day, usually in a pot when you decided how strong you prefer it.
 If you want to enjoy some homemade scones or cakes to accompany your tea just visit one of the tea rooms or cafes you can find in most towns and villages in The Trossachs.

 Thankfully, the days of instant coffee are gone from most establishments and good quality coffee in various sizes and strengths can be found in most places.

 Gratuities (tipping) does not have a hard and fast rule in Scotland as to when to leave a tip.
 Generally, if you are delighted with the food and service, leave a tip for a sum you think is fair.
 Most tips are not kept by the person who served you but are pooled to be shared with all of the staff.
 There are no taxes added to your final bill in any eatery in the UK as all taxes (VAT) are included.